byhbt/thanh/_posts/2020-03-23-how-to-learn-react.md

 ---

-This week i plan to learn React.
+This week I plan to learn React.

-Again, we do won't read book, just focus on build example for simple to advance.
+Again, we won't read books, just focus on build some examples from simple to advance.

-Sure, i will read book later on to solidify my knowledge
+Sure, I will read a book later on to solidify my knowledge

 1. Build tac-tic-toe game [https://reactjs.org/tutorial/tutorial.html](https://reactjs.org/tutorial/tutorial.html)